ProvableHQ/welcome/documentation/00_changelog.md

 In this example, `hash.bhp256` is the hash function, `r0` is the source register, `r1` is the destination register, and `address` is the type to which the hash output will be cast.
 This syntax applies for all hash variants.

-### Commit Functions
+### Aleo Instructions: Commit Functions

-Similarly, commit opcodes have also been updated with new syntax:
+Similarly, commit opcodes have also been updated with new syntax.
+Check out the full documentation [here](https://developer.aleo.org/aleo/opcodes#table-of-cryptographic-opcodes).
+The new opcodes are:

 ```
 commit.bhp256